leios/space-junk/src/content/lars_1.md

 Hey Dad,

+Remember that one day when I broke your glasses.

+Well, I messed up and accidentally synced our accounts.
+Something about how yours wasn't authorized because you don't have an ID.

+Anyway, that meant I had (and have) access to all of your screens.
+I may have accidentally seen some of your files littered about.

+And I might have read some of your writing.

+Books are great.

+Letters are...

+Well, some were addressed to me, so I read them.

+Sorry I didn't tell you before.
+I thought it was a line too far.

+I know you said no boundaries, but this was a bit much.

 Micheal and I were diving one day and came across a small hemisphere underneath the kelp processing facility.
 It was hard to find because of, well, the kelp around it.